|

 area map.

-Service web site on scheme - very
+web site on scheme - very detailed

 |

-This major project was
+This major project

-Ireland Secretary of State Peter Hain as part of a
+Northern Ireland Secretary of State Peter Hain

-larger investment package for the city of Derry.
+as part of a larger investment package for the

-town and dualling of the existing A6 from there to
+bypass of Dungiven town and dualling of the

-the A2 on the north-eastern periphery of Derry
+north-eastern periphery of Derry city.
+The road

-barrier and fully grade separated junctions (ie
+fully grade separated junctions (ie flyovers).

-flyovers).
-Plans announced in 2004 for a
+Plans announced in 2004 for a single-carriageway

-£11.1m have been subsumed by this much larger
+subsumed by this much larger scheme, although

-scheme, although the preliminary work done will
+the preliminary work done was still useful.
+The

-map below shows the section of the A6 affected by
+map below shows the section of the A6 affected

 Route

-The chosen
+The

-route closely follows the existing A6, except that
+chosen route closely follows the existing A6,

 Strip Junction Map